BLOG

 How To Develop A HACCP Plan?

-Identify Intended Use and Consumers
+Identify Intended Use and Consumers – Understand who will consume the product and how.

-Construct a Process Flow Diagram
+Construct a Process Flow Diagram – Map each step from ingredient receipt to packaging.

-Verify the Flow Diagram
+Verify the Flow Diagram – Confirm accuracy via on-site review.

-The Future of HACCP in Food Safety
+HACCP in Modern Food Safety

 Conclusion